WHAT IS FITASC SPORTING?

 FITASC targets are not limited to standard clays and you will see all types, battues, rockets, rabbits and minis, in use.
 The variety adds considerable interest and makes accurate reading of the target more difficult.

 A standard registered shoot would be 100 targets, shot over four 25 target layouts or “Parcours”.
 Major international championships are 200 target events, the European and World Events are staged over four days, 50 shot each day.

-There are two variations in the format, known as “old system” and “new system”.
-The new system accommodates more shooters but requires considerably more traps, whilst the old system is still more favoured as the purest form of the sport.
+There are two variations in the format, known as “new system” and “old system”.
+The new system accommodates more shooters but requires considerably more traps.

 The Old System comprises five traps on a layout with three different shooting positions.
 The positions are marked by a 1 metre diameter hoop placed on the ground.
 A squad of six shooters shoots the sequence of targets from Peg 1 and then moves on to Peg 2, then Peg 3.
 The downside of this system is that only one squad can be ‘in action’ on a particular layout at one time.